 - taking certain supplements or herbs, especially in large amounts

-If you’re concerned you might have a liver disease, it’s best to make an appointment with your healthcare provider to narrow down what’s causing your symptoms.
+If you’re concerned about liver disease, it’s best to make an appointment with a healthcare professional.

 They’ll start by looking over your medical history and asking about any family history of liver problems.
-Next, they’ll likely ask you some questions about your symptoms, including when they started and whether certain things make them better or worse.
+Next, they’ll likely ask you some questions about symptoms you may be experiencing, including when they started and whether certain things make them better or worse.

-Depending on your symptoms, you’ll likely be asked about your drinking and eating habits.
+Depending on your symptoms, they’ll likely ask you about your drinking and eating habits.
 Make sure to also tell them about any prescription or over-the-counter medications you take, including vitamins and supplements.

 Once they’ve collected all this information, they may recommend: